-For some, going to college is not only just about taking classes.
+For some, going to college is not just about taking classes.
 College comes with many stressors and challenges both in school and at home that can take a huge mental toll on students.
-Students might work to pay tuition and rent.
+Students might have to work to pay for tuition and rent.
 Some students come home to an apartment full of family members where it’s hard to concentrate and study.
-For other students, despite their hard work, they were unable to pass a class, lost their financial aid, and now have to worry about bringing up their GPA and paying for classes.
-Others may have to care for a child while both in school and at home, which can take a mental toll.
-With COVID, new stressors have been introduced and old ones have been amplified.
+Other students, unfortunately, were unable to pass a class, lost their financial aid, and now have to worry about bringing up their GPA and paying for classes.
+Others may have to care for a child while in school, which can take a mental toll.
+With Covid, new stressors have been introduced and old ones have been amplified.
 On top of doing school online, some students are now primary caregivers to sick family members.
-Many are also dealing with the loss of loved ones. too.
+Many are also dealing with the loss of loved ones, too.
 Now more than ever, students need more mental health support to get through the challenges they face every day while pursuing their academic goals.